§ 2701 Scope of chapter.

-(1) He/she finds such provision unnecessary for or unrelated to the protection of the insured and inconsistent with the purposes of the policy; and
+(1) He or she finds such provision unnecessary for or unrelated to the protection of the insured and inconsistent with the purposes of the policy; and

-(2) The policy is otherwise approved by him/her.
+(2) The policy is otherwise approved by him or her.

-(b) No policy shall contain any provision inconsistent with or contradictory to any standard or uniform provision used or required to be used, but the Commissioner may approve any substitute provision which is, in his/her opinion, not less favorable in any particular to the insured or beneficiary than the provisions otherwise required.
+(b) No policy shall contain any provision inconsistent with or contradictory to any standard or uniform provision used or required to be used, but the Commissioner may approve any substitute provision which is, in his or her opinion, not less favorable in any particular to the insured or beneficiary than the provisions otherwise required.

 (c) In lieu of the provisions required by this title for contracts for particular kinds of insurance, substantially similar provisions required by the law of the domicile of a foreign or alien insurer may be used when approved by the Commissioner.